fhiso/tsc-governance/board/by-laws-board.md

 The Nominating Committee shall produce a ballot for each Directly Elected Office being elected, and a single ballot for all Directors at Large.
-All candidate who have been properly nominated and who are eligible per Section 15.2 of these Bylaws shall be included on the ballot.
+All candidates who have been properly nominated and who are eligible per Section 15.2 of these Bylaws shall be included on the ballot.